Configure UCT-C Features

 Enable Selective Precryption

-1. | Disable the Enable toggle button to turn off the default passall rule. |
+1. Disable the Enable toggle button to turn off the default passall rule.

-3. | Enter the name of the rule and choose Pass (passes the traffic) or Drop (drops the traffic) in Action menu. |
+3. Enter the name of the rule and choose Pass (passes the traffic) or Drop (drops the traffic) in Action menu.

 Note: In the absence of a Precryption rule, traffic is implicitly allowed.
 However, once rules are defined, they include an implicit pass all rule.
 If the traffic is not conformed to any of the specified rules, it will be passed.

-• | Bi-directional -Allows the traffic in both directions of the flow.
-A single Bi-direction rule should consist of 1 Ingress and 1 Egress rule. |
+• Bi-directional: Allows the traffic in both directions of the flow.
+A single Bi-direction rule should consist of 1 Ingress and 1 Egress rule.

-• | Ingress- Filters the traffic that flows in. |
+• Ingress: Filters the traffic that flows in.

-• | Egress - Filters the traffic that flows out. |
+• Egress; Filters the traffic that flows out.

-5. | Select the value of the priority based on which the rules must be prioritized for filtering.
-Select the value as 1 to pass or drop a rule in top priority.
-Similarly, you can select the value as 2, 3, 4 to 8, where 8 can be used for setting a rule with the least priority.
-Drop rules are added based on the priority and, then pass rules are added. |
+Similarly, you can select the value as 2, 3, 4 to 8, where 8 is for setting a rule with the least priority.
+You can add Drop rules based on the priority and, then add pass rules.

-6. | Select the required Filter Type (L3 or L4). |
+6. Select the required Filter Type (L3 or L4).

-a. | For L3: |
+a.
+For L3:

-Select the required Filter Name.
+1. Select the required Filter Name.
 The available options are IPv4 Source, IPv4 Destination, IPv6 Source, IPv6 Destination, and Protocol (common for both IPv4 and IPv6).

-Enter or select the Filter Value based on the selected Filter Name.
+2. Enter or select the Filter Value based on the selected Filter Name.

 Note: When using Protocol as the Filter Name, select TCP from the drop-down menu.

-b. | For L4: |
+b.
+For L4:

-Select the required Filter Name.
+1. Select the required Filter Name.
 The available options are Source Port and Destination Port.

-Select the Filter Relation.
+2. Select the Filter Relation.
 The available options are Not Equal to and Equal to.

-Enter the source or destination port value.
+3. Enter the source or destination port value.

 Configure Secure Tunnels in UCT-C

-Secure tunnel can be configured on:
+You can configure Secure tunnel on:

 Precryption Traffic